Laughing Matters (vol. 5) Lock the Gates!

 “I’m still smiling the next day over some fabulously funny stuff performed by four brilliantly talented entertainers.” - Pelican Press Online

 “…Laughing Matters is earning chuckles at Florida Studio Theatre’s Goldstein Cabaret…” - Venice Gondolier

 Clips from Laughing Matters Previous Productions

 For those who require additional assistance or handicap parking/drop off, please see the map below.
 Handicap parking is reserved for patrons with a handicap tag and is in the lot across from the Hegner Theatre Wing.
-The area for drop off of handicap passengers/patrons for the Court Cabaret is on the corner of First Street and Cocoanut Avenue.
 If handicap parking is not available and you are dropping off a passenger, our lobby concierge would be happy to wait with them until you return.
-For any questions regarding handicap parking please call the box office at (941) 366-9000.
+For any questions regarding handicap parking please call the Box Office at (941) 366-9000.